-If you’re a TSB customer you will no doubt have been affected by the significant issues the bank has experienced with its internet banking system this week.
-I’ve received emails from readers who have not been able to use their card abroad and from others who have not been paid by their employer’s due to the issues.
+If you are a TSB customer, you will no doubt have been affected by the significant issues the bank has experienced with its internet banking system this week.
+I have received emails from readers who have not been able to use their card abroad, and from others who have not been paid by their employers due to the issues.

 If you’ve been affected by the TSB meltdown, here’s what you need to know:

 The bank pre-warned its customers last weekend that it was moving its servers which may cause some disruption to its internet baking services.
 All seemed very organised and controlled.
 However, chaos then broke out as things seemed to go wrong with the transfer.
 As a consequence, it has been reported that at least half of TSB’s customers who use online facilities have been locked out of their internet accounts all week.